Scroll to top

 Organised Crime

-Montreal has a documented organised crime environment, historically involving Hells Angels and associated networks, as well as organised crime groups from various communities.
-This affects commercial sectors including construction and logistics.
-Due diligence on business partners is more important than personal physical security for most corporate visitors.
+Montreal has a documented organised crime environment historically involving Hells Angels-affiliated networks and organised crime groups from various communities.
+This primarily affects commercial due diligence rather than personal security for most visitors, but the construction and logistics sectors in particular carry elevated fraud and extortion exposure.

 Petty Crime

 Pickpocketing and property crime occur in tourist areas and on public transport, particularly around Old Montreal, Sainte-Catherine Street, and major festivals.
-Vehicle break-ins occur in tourist areas.
+Vehicle break-ins occur in tourist areas with identifiable luggage.

 Vetted operators with direct experience in Montreal